Distributed Representations of Signed Networks: Scalable Embedding of Signed Networks ( )

 \subsection{Efficient Optimization by Targeted Node Sampling}

-The denominator of Eqn. \ref{eqn:p2} is very hard to compute as this requires marginalizing the conditional probability over the entire vertex set $V$.
+The denominator of Eqn. \ref{eqn:p2} is very hard to compute as we have to marginalize the conditional probability over the entire vertex set $V$.
 We adopt the classical negative sampling approach~\cite{w2v3} wherein negative examples are selected from some distribution for each edge $e_{ij}$.
-However, for signed networks, conventional negative sampling does not work.
+However, for signed network conventional negative sampling does not work.
 For example consider the network from Fig.~\ref{fig:negs}(a).
 Viewing this example as an unsigned network, while optimizing for edge $e_{ij}$, we will consider $v_i$ and $v_y$ as negative examples and thus they will be placed distantly from each other.
 However, in a signed network context, $v_i$ and $v_y$ have a friendlier relationship (than with, say, $v_x$) and thus should be placed closer to each other.
 We propose a new sampling approach, referred to as simply \textit{targeted node sampling} wherein we first create a cache of nodes for each node with their estimated relationship according to structural balance theory and then sample nodes accordingly.